 As an SME in the service sector, Blueberry never contemplated that we would branch out into exports.
 But that’s exactly what we did.
 Our exporting journey began when we started dealing with international enquiries for our telemarketing services, but we’d never been intentionally chasing them.
 Find out what we learned along the way.

-Our real exporting journey kicked off when we attended an event run by the Department for International Trade.
-We then reached out to them for further advice, and they were able to spend time with us to get to grips with our business and provide us with actionable hints and tips.
-For example, they advised us on the best markets to enter first and the best approach to take to drive exports more proactively.
-One thing they recommended was how to dip our toes into the water without having to dive headfirst into an expensive large-scale marketing campaign – for example, testing out Google Adwords across a few keywords in specific countries.
+Our exporting venture began when we attended an event run by the Department for International Trade (DIT).
+We reached out to them for further advice on the export industry, and after becoming better acquainted with our business, they provided us with some invaluable pointers and recommendations.
+Not only did they advise us on the best initial markets to enter, but they also advised us on the best approach to take to drive exports forward.
+They also made suggestions on how to dip our toes into the water without having to dive headfirst into an expensive large-scale marketing campaign.
+For instance, Experimenting with a few key words, in specific countries with Google Ads.

-This relates closely to the last point on cost.
 The DIT reminded us to keep our approach achievable for our business and its goals.
-So, changing the domain of our website and testing out some Google AdWords campaigns were quick actions we could take to see if it was for us.
-A longer-term consideration for us is website translation or country-specific micro-sites, but this is an action they suggested for future thought once we are more established, rather than implementing immediately.
+Changing the domain of our website and testing out some Google Ads campaigns were quick and easy actions we could take to see if exporting was for us.
+In the long term, they proposed we could consider website translation or country-specific micro-sites once we were more established.

-Exporting doesn’t have to be something scary and seemingly out of reach, we’re an example of how it can be done gradually and on a smaller scale.
-You don’t always have to be a global brand to enter a new international market and make a success of it!
-So, don’t hesitate to contact the DIT to see what steps may be relevant for you and your own exporting journey.
+Overall, we discovered that exporting doesn’t have to be something scary and seemingly out of reach.
+And you don’t have to be a global brand to enter a new international market and make a success of it.
+Blueberry is a prime example of how it can be done gradually and on a much smaller scale.
+Contact the DIT to find out what steps your business can take towards your exporting journey.